VedantMankar/Face-Expression-Detection/README.md

+# Face-Expression-Detection
-## Face-Expression-Detection
+## Description
-A Facial Expression Detector which detects one of seven Universal Expressions<br>
-1)Happy, 2) Sad , 3)Surprise , 4) Neutral , 5)Angry , 6) Fear, 7)Disgust <br>
+  <br>This Project is built to detect the facial expressions of humans.
+Today with an increase in AI, various systems have been built on recognizing people's expressions and hence reccomend them some products based on it.The first step to build such systems wis to identify peoples emotions which is performed here.Here a model has been trained on 7 universal expressions which are 1)Happy, 2) Sad , 3)Surprise , 4) Neutral , 5)Angry , 6) Fear, 7)Disgust <br>
+  A CNN Model was used to train the images and classify them.<br>
+ ## Dataset
-The dataset was taken from kaggle challenge for Facial Expression Recognition https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge
+  <br>The dataset was taken from kaggle challenge for Facial Expression Recognition https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-        challenge

+  ## Installation